michieltjampens/dcafs/docs/Basics.md

       </text>
 </store>
 ```
+Note that the type was altered to text, so to see the results `text:dice_rolled`.
 Or if you just want to keep track of a bad or good roll (apply with `ss:dice,reloadstore`).
 ```xml
 <store delimiter=":">